fcaliquaglia/reanalysis_thaao_iwv/README.md

 - [preprint] 'Fram Strait Marine Cold Air Outbreaks in CARRA and ERA5: Effects on Surface Turbulent Heat Fluxes and the Vertical Structure of the Troposphere', https://doi.org/10.22541/essoar.167898508.82732727/v1.

+- [other] Unlike CARRA, ERA5 lacks a parameterization of a snow layer on top of the sea-ice (Batrak & Muller, 2019).

 # THAAO reference instruments

 Instrument involved are HATPRO (IWV, LWP), aws_ECAPAC (temp, press, rh, windd, winds), aws_vespa (temp, press, rh,